kr-colab/disperseNN/README.md

 ```

 - `tree_list`: list of paths to the tree sequences. &#963; values and habitat widths are extracted directly from the tree sequence.
-- `recapitate`: recapitate the tree sequence.
-Here, we have specified 'False' because the provided tree sequences are already recapitated, and it it's quite slow (although possible) to recapitate during training.
 - `mutate`: add mutations to the tree sequence until the specified number of SNPs are obtained (5,000 in this case, specified inside the training params file).
 - `min_n`: specifies the minimum sample size.
 - `max_n`: paired with `min_n` to describe the range of sample sizes to drawn from.
 Set `min_n` equal to `max_n` to use a fixed sample size.